cockpit-project/cockpit/doc/protocol.md

 to the same instance of the same metric.
 Thus, the client does not need to track layout changes when decompressing data messages.

-Instead of a number of "null", a data message can also contain "false".
+Instead of a number of `null`, a data message can also contain `false`.
 This indicates an error of some kind, or an unavailable value.

 **PCP metric source**